 6) Fire OS 3.0 “Mojito”—hundreds of platform updates and exclusive new features.
 Read more: www.amazon.com/fireos. #firehdx

-In case you’re thinking this conversation appears to be most appropriate for B2C (Business-To-Consumer) brands, think again.
+In case you’re thinking this approach appears to be more appropriate for B2C (Business-To-Consumer) brands, think again.
 We can easily adapt this for B2B and professional services marketing.

 Why couldn’t a law firm step out of the box and adapt this novel method of news distribution when it has something exciting to talk about?
-I’m not talking about every time we distribute a release because this could be overkill, but stick with me for a little bit and I’ll show you what I mean.
+I’m not talking about every time you distribute a release because that could be overkill, but stick with me for a little bit and I’ll show you what I mean.

 For example, let’s pretend your firm is preparing to announce the opening of a new office in the UberTech Corridor in Techsylvania, a burgeoning suburb of San Francisco.
 Let’s also pretend two amazingly-entrepreneurial former CEOs of successful tech startups are going to be joining this office to help launch the firm’s new EntrepreTech Practice.

 While this calls for all sorts of bells, whistles, news releases, receptions, clandestine planning meetings, letters to family and friends, etc., let’s throw our Tweeted News Release idea into the mix.
 If our culture allows for this kind of innovation, and I daresay it does if it’s launching a practice like this, why couldn’t you craft a series of Tweets that look like this: